Depression is a serious mental health issue that affects how you feel, think, and act.

 Because of the risks of misuse, addiction, and overdose, long-term use of opioids is not recommended.
 Even when obtained legally and used under a doctor’s supervision, prescription misuse is possible.

-In addition to the risk of misuse, using medication to treat a mental health issue may never get to the root of the problem.
+In addition to the risk of misuse, using medication to treat a mental health disorder may never get to the root of the problem.
 If symptoms persist after taking medication for a few weeks or months, medications may not be the best or most effective form of treatment for you.
 Finding a type of treatment that addresses the underlying causes of your depression and teaches you healthy and empowering strategies is a productive and long-lasting method for managing depression.

 Doctors and mental health experts stress that the earlier treatment for depression begins, the more effective it is likely to be.
 A combination of treatment methods may be necessary, but recovery is always possible.
 Medication and therapy, both individually and as a combination, are the two most commonly recommended methods of treatment by doctors.